Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Regulatory and Compliance Drivers

-Organizations that can demonstrate systematic social engineering testing programs show regulatory compliance and due diligence in protecting sensitive data.
-This documentation becomes crucial during audits and incident investigations.
+Industry-specific regulations including HIPAA, PCI-DSS, and SOC 2 include requirements for employee security testing.
+Organizations that can demonstrate systematic social engineering testing programs show regulatory compliance and due diligence in protecting sensitive data — documentation that becomes crucial during audits and incident investigations.

 Frequently Asked Questions